 Osaremen Iluobe is a first-year MA student in History at the University of Pennsylvania.
 His research interests include Political Economy, Economic History, and African History.
-His MA thesis, which takes inspiration from studies of neopatrimonialism, developmental states, and new institutional economics will aim to uncover the extent to which Botswana's economic model can be characterized as a mix of developmentalism and patrimonialism between 1966 and 1999, utilizing qualitative and quantitative methods to draw a conclusion.
+His MA thesis, which takes inspiration from studies of neopatrimonialism, developmental states, and new institutional economics will aim to uncover the extent to which Botswana's economic model can be characterized as a form of developmental patrimonialism between 1966 and 1999, utilizing qualitative and quantitative methods to draw a conclusion.

 Before coming to the University of Pennsylvania, Osaremen graduated with a double first-class B.A. in Human, Social and Political Science from the University of Cambridge.